oracle/oci-flexvolume-driver/README.md

 of the master on which `Detach()` is exected so this blocks support for cross region clusters.

-This issue is not set to be resolved until the release of Kubernetes 1.8.

 ## Support

 Please checkout our documentation.
 If you find a bug, please raise an